 This is the ultimate manly man’s cooler; perhaps no other material screams masculinity more so than diamond plate.
 And to our knowledge, the Lund 4400 is the only diamond plate metal cooler on the market, constructed with 0.06” rust-resistant aluminum.

-For those in the know, the Lund brand is already a well-established manufacturer of high quality aluminum fishing boats, so you can be rest assured that the quality of this cooler will be nothing short of excellent.
+For those in the know, the Lund brand is already a well-established manufacturer of high-quality aluminum fishing boats, so you can rest assured that the quality of this cooler will be nothing short of excellent.

 As far as size, the 12-gallon cooler runs at 25.5” x 21” x 13” – essentially the same size as the other coolers on this list.

-If you’re a statement-maker, or if you’re just looking for the absolute perfect tailgating cooler to compliment your pickup truck and it’s massive diamond plate tool box, this is the one.
+If you’re a statement-maker, or if you’re just looking for the absolute perfect tailgating cooler to complement your pickup truck and it’s massive diamond plate toolbox, this is the one.
 It performs well to boot, too – expect it to hold ice easily for an entire day’s activities – probably more depending on the heat/intensity of the conditions.